A urinary tract infection (UTI) can happen at any time, when you least expect it, leaving you wondering how the heck it happened in the first place.

 Want to know the best undergarment option to help keep urinary issues at bay?
 It’s cotton because of its powerful ability to keep skin dry and free from moisture.
 With a dry genital area, bacteria stand less of a chance of surviving and thriving, causing you pain and discomfort.

-If you consistently struggle with urinary or bladder problems, please don’t hesitate to schedule a visit with your friend at Greater Pittston Urology.
-We’re happy to listen to your concerns, plan any necessary treatment, and help you feel better fast.
+If you consistently struggle with urinary or bladder problems, please don’t hesitate to schedule a visit with your doctor.
+He happy to listen to your concerns, plan any necessary treatment, and help you feel better fast.